Last updated on 11-Mar-2021

 - 1 cube vegetable bouillon

-- 1 1/2 cup diced tomatoes with chillies (or substitute Mexican salsa, if easier to find)
+- 1 ½ cup tomatoes with chillies diced, canned, or substitute Mexican salsa

-- 3 Tbsp ghee or butter (use olive oil for vegan soup)
+- 3 tbsp ghee or butter or olive oil for dairy-free/vegan soup

 - Pick and rinse the beans well.
 Drain and transfer to Instant Pot insert.
 Add water, bouillon, garlic and ginger.
 Close lid and steam release valve, set the cooking program to "Manual" and adjust the timer to 16 minutes on high pressure.

-- When time is up, let the cooker go into “Keep Warm” mode and wait 10 minutes (natural release).
-Then press “Cancel” and turn the steam valve to “Venting” to release remaining pressure.
-Stir beans well to confirm if soft/cooked throughout and not sticking to the bottom.
+- When time is up, let the cooker go into "Keep Warm" mode and wait 10 minutes (natural release).
+Then press "Cancel" and turn the steam valve to "Venting" to release the remaining pressure.
+Stir beans well to confirm they are soft/cooked through and not sticking to the bottom.

 - Press the "Sauté" button and adjust to low heat.
 Add tomatoes and stir to combine.
 Let simmer for 3-5 minutes, stirring often.